The Bustle Of New York City’s Garment District 1938

 That district is now a shadow of its former self.
 Continue reading

-These two photographs were taken by the Detroit Photographic Co. on the same day, likely minutes apart.
+These two photographs were taken by the Detroit Publishing Co. on the same day, likely minutes apart.
 They show Henry Siegel’s 14th Street Store (1904-1914) and the Sixth Avenue Elevated Railroad looking towards the southeast corner of Sixth Avenue and 14th Street.

 There is much to see, especially when zooming in on the details by clicking to enlarge the photos.